KodaBagoda/Password-Manager-P1/README.md

 **Due to security limitations, it's not recommended to contribute to this project for practical password management.** However, if you're interested in learning about cryptography or basic password manager concepts, consider exploring ways to:

-- Implement a secure key management solution (not storing the master password in memory).
 - Use a more robust password hashing algorithm for the master password.

 **Security Considerations:**